Skip to Content

 Payment and currency

-Dealing with multiple currencies and managing exchange rate fluctuations can affect transaction costs and revenue.
-You may also encounter varied preferences regarding payment methods and gateways for online sales.
 Tackle this head-on with a payment system that supports multiple currencies, allowing companies to make B2B purchases in their local currency.
-Consider a dynamic pricing model that adjusts prices in real time based on currency fluctuations and market conditions.
+Consider a dynamic pricing model that adjusts prices based on real-time currency fluctuations and market conditions.

 Shipping and logistics

-As a B2B international shipper, you must navigate customs processes and import/export regulations.
-Meanwhile, high shipping costs and long delivery times may deter your customers.
 Save time by working with reputable logistics companies experienced in international shipping.
 You can also negotiate shipping rates with international carriers to minimize costs and improve delivery efficiency.

 Conquering cross-border ecommerce with Shopify